asoroa/wikipedia2ukb/README.md

 which is copyrighted in 2008 by David Milne, University Of Waikato, and distributed under the terms of the GNU General Public License.

+Some parts of the code are borrowed from the `wikistatsextractor` tool, which is distributed under the MIT license.

 The Tree::XPathEngine module is copyrighted in 2006 by Michel Rodriguez, and distributed under the same terms as Perl itself.